COVID-19 Will Change The Tattoo Industry Forever

 Advertisement

-While states with Republican mayors, like Georgia and Alabama, have counted tattoo shops in their reopening plans, blue states that are taking a more conservative approach will probably look very different.
-In Maine, Governor Janet Mills rolled out a four-part reopening plan that counts tattoo parlors in phase three, slated to open in July along with piercing studios and spas.
+While some states, like Georgia and Alabama, have counted tattoo shops in their reopening plans, others are taking a more conservative approach.
+In Maine, Governor Janet Mills rolled out a four-part reopening plan that counts tattoo parlors in phase three; they're slated to open in July along with piercing studios and spas.

 Learning To Cope